 - A brief letter from the applicant's faculty advisor endorsing their participation in the DE, sent under separate cover.

 Core course.
 All DE students are required to take Linguistics 251, “Indigenous Language Revitalization: Contexts, Methods, Outcomes”.
 This course draws components from each of the three core departments, focusing on historical contexts for language loss and challenges for revitalization; specific methods and theories for working with linguistic materials and collaborating with indigenous communities and speakers; and examining the results of language revitalization in cultural, linguistic, political and aesthetic terms.
+The course must be taken for a letter grade.
 (Another course can replace Linguistics 251 only in special circumstances approved by the DE Head Graduate Adviser.)

 Elective course.
 Each student in the DE must take one elective course that is not in the student’s home department, chosen from the following list of courses: